YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 The first row decides whether density looks natural

 Many patients judge hairlines from a distance.
-Surgeons have to judge them close up.
+I have to judge them close up.
 The first row is where a strong design either becomes soft or starts to look pluggy.
 If thicker multi hair grafts are placed too far forward, the hairline can look harsh even when the density is high.

 The first rows are usually best built with finer single hair grafts and careful irregularity.
 The transition should not be random, but it should not be mathematically perfect either.
 The exit angle also matters.
 Hair that leaves the skin in the wrong direction catches light differently and can make a low line look heavier than planned.